Beware of dark colors—they show scratches!

 Another option is to choose a “color core” laminate, which has a much thicker color layer than regular laminate.
 Test this laminate as well.
 Unfortunately, this type is three to four times more expensive and not as durable.

 Laminate is available in a huge array of colors and patterns, which can make decision-making tough.
-So don't make your decision at the home center.
+So don’t make your decision at the home center.
 Select three or four chips you like, plus one or two “wild card” choices, and take them home.
 Put them on the counter for a week or more—live with them—and judge them against the cabinet and wall colors in your kitchen.
 Observe them both in daylight and under the room lights in the evening.
 The type of light often has a significant impact on the color.
+You can also request samples directly from laminate countertop manufacturers.
+One common brand is Formica countertops; click here to see a wide selection of Formica countertops.

 If the small chips available at every kitchen showroom aren’t adequate, ask if larger pieces are available.
 Or have paint mixed to match the chip and paint a larger board to set in your kitchen.